Salvelinus inframundus

-Salvelinus inframundus, also known as Orkney charr is a cold-water fish in the family Salmonidae which is endemic to Scotland.
+Salvelinus inframundus, also known as Orkney charr is an extinct cold-water fish in the family Salmonidae which was endemic to Hoy Island, Orkney, Scotland.

 Description

 Salvelinus inframundus has the following characteristics which in combination make this taxon different from other "Arctic charr" in Great Britain.
 It has a relatively shallow body which is less than a fifth of its body length, it has an inferiorly positioned mouth, the pectoral fins are 67–88% the length of its head and there are 8–9 10 soft rays in the dorsal fin with 8–9 soft rays in the anal fin.
 It has moderately large teeth, 9–11 branchiostegals, 13–14 gill rakers, 188–200 lateral scales and 63–64 vertebrae.
 Other distinguishing features cited include a blunt snout; steel-grey colour on the sides with a white to pinkish or bright orange belly; there are numerous whitish spots along the flanks, mostly on the upper half of body.
 The pectoral and anal fins are orange-brown to orange-red while the pelvic fins can be cherry-red, and all have a white leading edge.